What is Leukemia?

 Aside from boosting your immunity, zinc is a mineral that may have a positive effect on heart health and it also participates in many vital processes in the organism.
 The recommended dosage is between 225 and 450 mg daily (x, x).

 Derived from sulfur, this compound can promote digestion and healthy joints.
-You can dissolve it in water, and the optimal dose is 1,000 to 1,300 mg four times daily in powder form and one to three times in capsule form (x, x, x).
+You can dissolve it in water, and the optimal dose of MSM is 1,000 to 1,300 mg four times daily in powder form and one to three times in capsule form (x, x, x).

 Quercetin Dihydrate Powder

 Quercetin is a flavonoid with anti-inflammatory properties and it helps to protect your cells from oxidative stress.
-It also boosts immunity thanks to high quantities of vitamin C. The recommended dose is 250 to 500 mg up three times per day (x).
+It also boosts immunity thanks to high quantities of vitamin C. The recommended dose of quercetin is 250 to 500 mg up three times per day (x).

 Alpha Lipoic Acid Powder